eyes-eyes/mcPackSpriteSheetGenerator/README.md

 If a zipped folder says "This Folder is Empty" then it will not work!

 # How to use Search
+_Remember not to confused file names with game names!_
 ### Anti-search
 The exclamation mark ("!") is an **anti-search**.
 Results containing the word after a exclamation mark will **NOT** be shown.
 For example (pack format 1 or known as 1.8.9):